Russia has seven official holidays.

 A funny detail is, that New Year is not one day: it starts at December 31 and continues about week officially and at least until Old New Year unofficially.
 Students and party animals often run alco-marathons this days, and these long holydays are so exhausting, that rest is really needed before going back to work.
 Michail Zadornov, mentioned earlier, said once, that if some American calls a Russian company near New Year, he may hear a recommendation to call again in April.

 Celebrated on January 7, which corresponds to December 25 in the Julian calendar.
-(Russia migrated to Gregorian in 1918, one of the latest countries to do so, but the Russian Orthodox Church still uses the so-called "old style", probably because of the new calendar's Catholic roots.)
-It's a natural continuation of the winter holiday season, which continues until the "Old New Year", which is celebrated on January 14, which corresponds to New Year's Day in the Julian calendar.
+(Russia migrated to Gregorian in 1918, one of the latest countries to do so, but the Russian Orthodox Church still uses the so-called "old style", probably because of the new calendar's Catholic roots, or just not to change its' internal messes calendar which is formed a few years in advance).
+It's a natural continuation of the winter holiday season, which continues until the "Old New Year" celebrated on January 14, corresponding to New Year's Day in the Julian calendar.
 Unlike New Year and Christmas, Old New Year is not an official holiday.
 The wildest party animals and the biggest alcoholics will start "celebrating" on the Gregorian Christmas and continue all the way until the Julian New Year.

 Defender of the Fatherland Day